1EdTech/openbadges-specification/Assertion/latest.md

 3. Assert structural validity.

 4. Extract the `verify.url` property from the JSON object.
-If their is no `verify.url` property, or the `verify.url` property does not contain a valid URL, assertion MUST be treated as invalid.
+If there is no `verify.url` property, or the `verify.url` property does not contain a valid URL, assertion MUST be treated as invalid.